emfinfo/conseillers/README.md

   * In the console or terminal, go to the unzipped folder and execute the play application with :
       * bin\conseillers.bat (Windows OS)
       * ./bin/conseillers (Unix like OS, give execution rights for the script "conseillers")
-  * Test the application with :
+  * Test the application in a browser with : http://localhost:9000
-    http://localhost:9000